sgsshankar/snowflake-azure-ipwhitelisting/README.md

 snowflake.role        | Role of the Service Account         | SECURITYADMIN
 whitelist.url         | URL of the Azure IP JSON Files (https://docs.microsoft.com/en-us/azure/virtual-network/service-tags-overview#discover-service-tags-by-using-downloadable-json-files) whitelist.policy      | Snowflake Network Policy Name       | Azure_Policy
-whitelist.keys        | ID of the Azure Services from the Service Tags
+whitelist.keys        | ID of the Azure Services from the Service Tags.
+It is recommended to filter only IDs for the services needed
 ~~~~

 + Set the environment variable `PRIVATE_KEY_PASSPHRASE` with the Password of encrypted Key pair